 If 80% of your income comes from one client, your business has what finance professionals call “revenue concentration risk.”
 If that one client walks away, you will only be making 20% of what you did before.
 That’s why every freelancer should also work on other income streams at the same time that they grow their own business.

 In addition to diversifying your income, you should diversify your savings.
 Your emergency fund should live in a high yield savings account.
-Your retirement should live in an IRA, Roth IRA, SEP IRA, or one of a handful of other retirement options.
-Your healthcare savings can live in an HSA.
+An ideal retirement should live in an IRA, Roth IRA, SEP IRA, or one of a handful of other retirement options.
+A good healthcare savings can live in an HSA.
 You can also create a regular, taxable investment account to help you grow your net worth without the constraints of a tax advantaged retirement account.

 By spreading out your income sources and your savings, you are protecting yourself from risk.
 If you earn 20% from five different clients and one walks away, you still have 80% of your income.
 If you have diverse savings and the stock market drops, you will have no problem riding it out thanks to your cash savings in your emergency fund.